-Mr Murdoch is currently a Non-Executive Director and chair of the audit committee of the listed entity OFX Ltd and Auswide Bank Ltd. He was previously a director and the chair of the audit committee for ALS Limited, Redbubble Limited and QIC.
+Mr Murdoch is currently a Non-Executive Director and chair of the audit committee of Auswide Bank Ltd and was appointed Non-executive Chaiman of Eagle Street Associates Pty Ltd on 1 July 2024.
+He was previously a director and the chair of the audit committee for OFX Limited (retired 23 February 20224), ALS Limited, Redbubble Limited and QIC.
 He is a senator of the University of Queensland (as well as chair of the risk committee and member of the finance committee) and an adjunct professor at the University of Queensland Business School.
 Mr Murdoch has a Master's degree in Commerce (Honours) from the University of Canterbury, New Zealand, is a graduate of the Kellogg Advanced Executive Program and the Advanced Leadership Program at Northwestern University.
 He is a fellow of both the Institute of Chartered Accountants in Australia and New Zealand and of the Australian Institute of Company Directors.